davwheat/mobile-spectrum-data/README.md

 This repository contains data related to mobile networking spectrum around the world, including ARFCNs, descriptions, and more.

+I use this data for my own mobile networking website: https://mastdatabase.co.uk

 This dataset is [licensed under the GNU LGPLv3 license](./LICENSE).
 In a nutshell...

 - you may use this data commercially